mizutanilab/BluetoothDials/README.md

 # Bluetooth Dials

-The left one is the USB model shown here and the right one is the former
+The left one is the USB model shown <a href="https://github.com/mizutanilab/BluetoothDials">here</a> and the right one is the former
 <a href="https://github.com/mizutanilab/BluetoothDialsRS232C">RS232C model</a>.
 <IMG alt=overall src="pics/overall.png"><BR>